Shaq–Kobe feud: 2003–2004

 After the loss, the division between O'Neal and Bryant came to a head.
 At the news conference after the final game, O'Neal addressed the uncertainty around Coach Phil Jackson's now-expired contract, and Bryant's impending free agency, which meant that either or both might not return to the Lakers the next season.
-With regard to the problem of people possibly leaving the team, O'Neal commented that everyone including him would need to do what was best for themselves.
+With regard to the problem of people possibly leaving the team, O'Neal commented that everyone including him needed to do what was best for themselves.

 Eventually Jackson, a favorite of O'Neal, was not offered a new contract by the Lakers.
 Many sports analysts and spectators assumed that this was because of Bryant, who had at times voiced displeasure with Jackson's offensive scheme.
 However, Winter said Jackson announced at the All-Star break that he would not want to return to the Lakers if Bryant returned.
 Buss also longed for the Lakers to return to the fast break offense of Showtime.
 After learning of Jackson's departure and hearing Lakers general manager Mitch Kupchak say he would consider trading him, O'Neal demanded to be traded.
 He made it clear that he felt the Laker organization was making moves designed primarily to placate Bryant, saying "The direction they’re going ...
 I don’t want to be a part of this."
 Bryant, meanwhile, was involved in discussions with the Los Angeles Clippers.
 O'Neal's demand was soon indulged, as he was sent to the Miami Heat for Lamar Odom, Caron Butler, Brian Grant, and a first-round draft pick.
 NBA coach and former player Doc Rivers called the relationship between O'Neal and Bryant the "biggest travesty in sports" because they should have remained teammates and won at least five championships together.